Likelihood inference for incompletely observed stochastic processes: ignorability conditions: Conclusion

 \section{Conclusion}

-We have proposed a general coarsening model for processes (GCMP) and developed a theory of ignorability in this framework.
+We have proposed a coarsening model for processes (TCMP) and developed a theory of ignorability in this framework.
 The theory applies to general stochastic processes having discrete or continuous state-space; in particular it applies to both counting processes and diffusion processes.
 The framework of repeated measurements can be represented as a continuous-time continuous state-space process observed at discrete times.
 Our results hold even if the observed part of the process of interest $X$ has a null probability, which is the case in the examples of the previous section.
-We have given a factorization condition for the likelihood which allows to get rid of the nuisance parameter and can be called weak ignorability; we can define ignorability in a strong sense, that is equality between the correct likelihood and the likelihood ignoring the m.l.i.d. on events $\{R=r\}$ of non-null probability.
+We have given a factorization condition for the likelihood which allows to get rid of the nuisance parameter and may be called weak ignorability; we can define ignorability in a strong sense, that is equality between the correct likelihood and the likelihood ignoring the m.l.i.d. on events $\{R=r\}$ of non-null probability.
 This restriction comes from the fact that likelihoods, as Radon-Nikodym derivatives, are not uniquely defined.

-We have applied the results presented here to a multi-state model for dementia, institutionalization and death (Commenges and G\'egout-Petit, 2005).
+We have already applied some of the results presented here to a multi-state model for dementia, institutionalization and death \cite{Commenges07}.
 This model can be represented by a three-variate counting process to which we associate the three-variate response process.
 In this application the observed event of $X$ is generally of null probability although it is not a singleton; institutionalization can be observed either exactly or in an interval; we showed that the m.l.i.d. could be ignorable.
+The factorization theorem is also useful for defining a risk for model choice in the context of coarsened observations of multistate processes as is proposed in \cite{Commengesetal07}.
+Finally this scheme of observation is useful for making inference in the framework of a general dynamical model such as proposed by Commenges and G\'egout-Petit \cite{Commenges09}.
+In these latter papers it is made explicit that there is a true probability $P^*$ under which the events in the universe are generated.
+In the present paper we have spoken in terms of model.
+However it must be clear that for ignorability to hold really, the conditions must hold under the true probability; in particular the condition in CAR(DYN) must be hold under $P^*$.